Billy McFarland (loyalist)

-William McFarland, also known as "the Mexican", is a Northern Irish loyalist paramilitary.
+William McFarland, also known as "the Mexican", is a Northern Irish loyalist paramilitary leader.
 He was a leading figure in the Ulster Defence Association (UDA), he had served as head of the North Antrim and Londonderry East Tyrone Brigade of the group.

 Early years

 McFarland joined the UDA in the 1970s and for a time was active in a series of bomb attacks on Catholic-owned businesses in the North Antrim and County Londonderry area, activities for which he was eventually imprisoned.
 Around this time he was given the nickname "the Mexican" on account of his swarthy appearance and his thick moustache.